 Looking for a playground near you?
 We count down the best outdoor playgrounds in Singapore (all FREE) and share their top features, from slides to swings to zip lines

-Wondering where to take your next weekend adventure with the kids in tow?
+Wondering where to take your next weekend adventure with the kids in tow or planning what to do over the holidays?
 We round up the best outdoor playgrounds in Singapore.
-Check out our video below to see our Top 10 picks…just be sure to bring along a face mask, plenty of hand sanitizer and practice safe distancing (keep to groups of not more than 8 people) and stay a metre away from others.
+Check out our video below to see our top 12 picks…just be sure to bring along a face mask, plenty of hand sanitizer and practice safe distancing (keep to groups of not more than 2 people).

 We’re lucky to live on an island filled with fab parks not to mention tons of indoor playgrounds perfect for when the weather gets too hot (or rainy).
 Is there anything better than watching your kids soar to new heights on a swing or beam with pride after climbing to the top of a pyramid on an outdoor playground?
 And then there are the myriad benefits of outdoor play, from risk-taking to socialisation to the mood-boosting effect of sunshine…